 f.
 Decadent Fashion

-The Party’s Cultural Revolution began in 1966 with the campaign to eradicate the Four Olds, which lasted a decade, followed by the fierce counterculture movement of the United States in the 1960s, as well as the anti-traditional movements—mainly promoted by the young—that spread through the world.
+The Party’s Cultural Revolution began in 1966 with the decadelong campaign to eradicate the Four Olds, followed by the fierce counterculture movement of the United States in the 1960s and the anti-traditional movements—mainly promoted by the young—that spread throughout the world.
 All these were global events that unfolded for the purpose of destroying tradition and causing humanity to deviate from long-held moral standards.

 1. Communist Party Culture

-After the Communist Party’s “reform and opening up” of the 1980s, the conduct of the Chinese people when they went abroad shocked citizens of other countries.
+After the Communist Party’s “reform and opening up” during the 1980s, the Chinese people shocked citizens of other countries with their conduct when they went abroad.
 At the time, many Westerners retained the impression of the traditional Chinese people as gentle, courteous, modest, kind, hardworking, and simple.
 However, after decades of brainwashing and transformation by the Communist Party, the Chinese people had completely changed.
 They became rude and spoke loudly.
 They wouldn’t stand in lines or be respectful and quiet in public.
 They smoked in front of no-smoking signs.
 They dressed in a slovenly manner, spit on the sidewalk, and tossed litter.
 They would readily take advantage of others.

 What has happened to the Chinese people?
 What has happened to the land of China?